RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 <!-- For example -->
 <!-- I don't really like this paragraph -->
-For example, you may have a model which normally simulates a year in hourly timesteps.
+For example, you may have a model which normally simulates a year in hourly time steps.
 It would be appropriate to begin by profiling the simulation of a single day.
 If the model scales over time, such as due to population growth, it may be pertinent to profile a single day later into a simulation if the model can be resumed or configured.
 A larger population is likely to amplify any bottlenecks that scale with the population, making them easier to identify.